MT-Blachetta/financebook01/README.md

 FinanceBook is a web application designed for managing private finances and cash flows.
 It features an Android-first (though currently web-focused) approach with a unified backend, state-of-the-art technologies, and a modern design, aiming to be a fully-fledged marketable product.

-This project was taken over mid-development.
-This README describes its current state and how to operate it.

 ## Core Features (Current Implementation)

 *   **Payment Item Management**: